 Furthering the implementation of the UNCRC

-The principles of the UNCRC are embedded in the outcomes of the Generation CashBack programm programme.
+While the Generation CashBack programme does not explicitly make reference to the UNCRC, the principles are embedded in the outcomes of the programme.
 Consortium partners also support member groups to follow these articles by providing direct support and training.
-Generation CashBack will further the effect of the following articles: